cbil-vt/DDN3/README.md

 ```bash
 pytest tests
 ```
-It will compare output of DDN with reference values.
+It will compare the output of DDN with reference values.
 It tests DDN with various acceleration strategies.

 ## Contributing

 Please report bugs in the issues.
 You may also email us directly: Yizhi Wang (yzwang@vt.edu), Yingzhou Lu (lyz66@vt.edu), or Yue Wang (yuewang@vt.edu).
-If you are interested in adding features or fixing bug, feel free to contact us.
+If you are interested in adding features or fixing bugs, feel free to contact us.

 ## License